networkservicemesh/site/content/docs/concepts/features/healing.md

 The healing process begins only according to these criteria:

 1. Control plane is down.
-Occurs if some applicaiton of NSM control plane has been restared/crashed.
+Occurs if some application of NSM control plane has been restarted/crashed.
 2. Data plane is down.
 Occurs if forwarder restarted, or an error happens with backend framework like vpp crashes or network hardware down if SRI-OV was used.

 Healing is an indispensable tool for organizations leveraging NSM, enabling them to build and maintain highly available and resilient applications in dynamic, cloud-native environments.